frugalware/frugalware.gitlab.io/content/package/libtorrent.md

 depends = "['libsigc++2', 'openssl>=3.1.0']"
 reverse_depends = "['rtorrent']"
 +++
-LibTorrent is a BitTorrent library written in C++ for *nix, with a focus on high performance and good code."
+LibTorrent is a BitTorrent library written in C++ for *nix, with a focus on high performance and good code.

 {{< files text="show files" >}}* /usr/include/torrent/bitfield.h
 * /usr/include/torrent/chunk_manager.h